Margaret of Denmark, Queen of Scotland: Jewels and costume

 Records of costume and fabric bought for Margaret of Denmark survive in the accounts of the Lord Treasurers of Scotland.
 Fabrics and fur were bought by her chamber and wardrobe servants, Andrew Balfour, Caldwell, and Sandris Wardrop (Sanders of the Wardrobe), from merchants and shopkeepers in Edinburgh including Isobel Williamson, Thomas Yare, and Sandy Turing.
 Shoes were made by Hud, described as a "souter".
 A skinner in Stirling made leather gloves.
 Garments made in 1473 and 1474 include gowns of blue velvet and red satin, cloaks, a kirtle of green damask, a riding gown, "stomaks" made of satin lined with ermine, "bonnets of tire", "turrets" (veils), tippets and collars of velvet trimmed with fur.
 Gowns were also bought for the six gentlewomen of her chamber.
+An Edinburgh merchant, Andrew Moubray, provided cloths used to line her bath tub.

-An inventory of a chest or "kist" and a coffer called a "gardeviant" from Stirling Castle containing some of the jewels of Margaret of Denmark was made in 1488 following the battle of Sauchieburn.
+An inventory of a chest or "kist" and a coffer called a "gardeviant" from Stirling Castle containing some of the jewels of Margaret of Denmark and James III was made in 1488 following the Battle of Sauchieburn.
 The contents included belts of cloth of gold and crimson fabric with gold fittings.
 There were rosaries and gold chains, a collar of chalcedony with a pendant including a container of musk perfume, a pearl "fret" (a hair net), a swan collar, a small bag with nine unset precious stones, and a bag of lavender.
 There was a serpent tongue (a fossilized shark's tooth thought to be a safeguard against poison) and a piece of a unicorn horn set in gold, probably used to assay food at meals.
 She also owned a ring set with a "paddock stone", a toadstone also valued as an antidote to poison.
-There was a book of gold leaf for gilding, and purple bed curtains and a counterpane embroidered with thistles and unicorns.
+There was a book of gold leaf for gilding, and purple bed curtains and a quilt embroidered with thistles and unicorns.
 She had a pendant fashioned as her initial "M" set in diamonds with a great pearl.